wagenadl/stimcore/README.md

 On Linux, the most convenient thing to do is to create a soft link to the "stimcore" subfolder in $HOME/.local/lib/python3.9/site-packages.
 (Replace "3.9" with your own version of python.)
 If you use PyCharm on Windows, you can add stimcore as a root to your project.

-# Essential caveat

-On Linux screen "tearing" is a significant problem under X11.
-(It actually seems to be a design flaw in X11 itself.
-You can read about double buffering techniques on the internet until you are blue in the face, but the problem does not go away even with the X11 DOUBLE-BUFFER extension.)
-Fortunately, Wayland solves this problem entirely.
-Wayland is available in more and more distributions including Ubuntu 20.04.

-On the Raspberry Pi, Wayland is available starting from Ubuntu 21.04.
-After installation, you will need to run

-    sudo apt update
-    sudo apt upgrade

-to actually get it to work.

 # Usage

 See "test.py" and "teartest.py" for examples of usage.
 These examples depend on numpy, which you probably already have.
 If not: